-I feel compelled to write this blog to demystify liposuction, more importantly to stress that liposuction is a serious procedure that commands safety and artistry.
+I feel compelled to write this blog to demystify liposuction, and more importantly, to stress that liposuction is a popular Toronto procedure that commands safety and artistry.

-Many believe liposuction is a simple procedure—small incisions, aspirating fat, close the incisions—and because of that, many will be guided perhaps by cost-only and will not do the appropriate search to find the optimal plastic surgeon to perform their procedure; worse, many will travel to lesser safe countries for their procedures, the so-called medical tourism.
-Medical Tourism comes with many additional health concerns.
+Many believe liposuction is a simple procedure—small incisions, aspirating fat, close the incisions—and because of that, many will be guided perhaps by cost-only and will not do the appropriate search to find the optimal plastic surgeon to perform their procedure.
+Worse, many will travel to less-safe countries for their procedures, the so-called medical tourism.
+Medical tourism comes with many additional health concerns.

 Liposuction is also an ART.
-And not everyone has an artistic eye.
-Creating the perfect female hourglass shape, the ideal triangular torso in males, the creation of a sexy shaped buttock, the right amount of liposuction to be done to upper arms, inner thighs, the proper ratio upper legs to lower legs to buttocks (important for everyone but even more so in patients suffering from lipedema), the necessary differences between a man and a woman, etc.
+And not everyone has the artistic eye required to create the perfect female hourglass shape, the ideal triangular torso in males, or a sexily shaped buttock.
+It also takes skill and an artistic adroitness to know the right amount of liposuction to be done to upper arms and inner thighs, the proper ratio of upper legs to lower legs to buttocks (important for everyone but even more so in patients suffering from lipedema), the necessary differences between a man and a woman, etc.

-The time taken to perform the liposuction is also a determinant factor for your results.
-A liposuction done too fast is not only dangerous with higher risk of deeper injury but there is also a higher chance of permanent tracks in the surface skin.
-It is important for your surgeon to take the appropriate time to perform your procedure, to use smaller and shorter cannula when required and to turn your body completely (we call it “flipping”) during aesthesia to reach the back areas properly.
+The time taken to perform the liposuction is also a determining factor for your results.
+Liposuction done too fast is not only dangerous with a higher risk of deeper injury, but there is also a higher chance of permanent tracks in the surface skin.
+It is important for your surgeon to take the appropriate time to perform your procedure, to use smaller and shorter cannula when required, and to turn your body completely (we call it “flipping”) during aesthesia to reach the back areas properly.

-In summary, choose your aesthetic plastic surgeon carefully, one who has a good reputation and with a good team that will accompany you during your journey, a surgeon with an artistic eye, who performs unrushed surgery and who understands the final body shape you are dreaming of.
+In summary, choose your aesthetic plastic surgeon carefully; choose a surgeon who has a good reputation and a good team that will accompany you during your journey.
+Choose a surgeon with an artistic eye, who performs unrushed surgery and who understands the final body shape you are dreaming of.

 Dr Marc DuPéré, aesthetic plastic surgeon, body sculptor and artist.